ptomli/bedrock/README.md

     configuration files located in `/META-INF/spring/*.xml`.
- *  Registers a Spring PropertySource with the Spring Environment, whose property values are resolved against the DropWizard configuration, prefixed with "dw.".
+ *  Registers a Spring PropertySource with the Spring Environment, whose property values are resolved against the DropWizard configuration, prefixed with "config.".
- *  Registers the DropWizard configuration as a Spring bean named "dw".
+ *  Registers the DropWizard configuration as a Spring bean named "config".
  *  Registers any HealthCheck beans, defined in Spring, with the DropWizard environment.
  *  Registers any @Path annotated beans, defined in Spring, with the DropWizard